tinkerbell/tinkerbell.org/content/concepts/_index.md

 It is upto you if you would like to divide these components into multiple servers.

 ### Worker

+A worker is targeted hardware on which workflow needs to run.

 Any node that has its data being pushed into Tinkerbell can become a part of a workflow.
 A worker can be a part of multiple workflows.